 UNIVERSITY OF WISCONSIN River Falls

-College students are considered legal adults with a strong right to privacy.
-This is one of the reasons professors and college staff avoid monitoring individual students to consider the possibility there could be a difficult medical, physical, sensory, or brain related issue that's negatively impacting their learning.
-Instead, students who want individualized support for such an issue are expected to voluntarily and outwardly acknowledge it.
-We call this the "self-disclosure process."
-A convenient way to make the disclosure is with a Self-Disclosure Form.
-In addition to this website that form is also available at Ability Services, room 129 in Hagestad Hall.
+College students are considered legal adults with a right to privacy.
+It's one of the reasons that UWRF staff and professors don't monitor individual students to consider the possibility they may have a difficult medical, physical, sensory, or brain-related issue.
+Instead, students needing an accommodation are expected to voluntarily contact Ability Services and acknowledge it.
+This is the "self-disclosure process."
+A convenient way to start the process is with a Self-Disclosure Form.
+This form is also available at Ability Services, 129 Hagestad Hall.